AdedoyinAA/Capstone-Project/README.md

 ├── etl-pipeline
 │   ├── config
 │   ├── data
 │   │   ├── processed               # Cleaned CSVs
 │   │   └── raw                     # Unprocessed CSVs downloaded from Kaggle
+│   ├── images                      # Images
 │   ├── notebooks                   # Used for EDA
+│   ├── README.md                   # Documentation for the ETL pipeline
+│   ├── requirements-setup.txt      # Dependencies to set up the Python project
-│   ├── requirements.txt            # Dependencies to set up virtual environment
+│   ├── requirements.txt            # Dependencies to set up virtual environment for ETL pipeline
-│   ├── scripts                     # Contains script that runs ETL pipeline │   ├── src
+│   ├── scripts                     # Contains the script that runs the ETL pipeline │   ├── src
-│   │   ├── extract                 # Downloads and extracts the CSV data from kaggle
-│   │   ├── load                    # Loads the data into the Pagila SQL database
+│   │   ├── extract                 # Contains scripts for downloading and extracting the CSV data │   │   ├── load                    # Contains scripts for loading the enriched data into Pagila │   │   ├── logs                    # Handles logging
-│   │   ├── logs                    # Handles logging for the project
+│   │   ├── transform               # Contains scripts for transforming the extracted dataset
-│   │   ├── sql                     # SQL scripts for loading
+│   │   └── utils                   # Reusable helper functions
+│   └── tests
-│   │   ├── transform               # Cleaning and enriching the dataset
+│       ├── test_data               # Cleaned data for testing
-│   │   └── utils
-│   └── tests                       # Testing ETL pipeline
+│       └── unit_tests              # Unit Tests
-├── README.md
+├── README.md                       # Documentation for entire project
 └── streamlit
+    ├── Home.py                     # Main page for the Streamlit application
+    ├── images                      # Images
+    ├── pages                       # Additional pages for the Streamlit application ├── README.md                   # Documentation for the Streamlit application ├── requirements.txt            # Dependencies to set up virtual environment for the Streamlit application ├── sql                         # SQL scripts for querying Pagila └── utils                       # Reusable helper functions
 </pre>
 ## Project Requirements
 A robust ETL pipeline which integrates NBA games and players information from CSV files on [Kaggle](https://www.kaggle.com/datasets/patrickhallila1994/nba-data-from-basketball-reference?select=salaries.csv).
 The pipeline cleans and standardises the data, removes any invalid or missing entries and retains data only between **2016** and **2021**.
 Also, the pipeline enriches the dataset by calculating the average points scored by each player per year and a variety of other stats(rebounds per game, assists per game, etc).
 This is so the user can analyse how a player or team's statistics changed per season.
 The final cleaned and enriched dataset is stored in the **Pagila SQL Database** for analysis.
 A Streamlit application is also designed which contains key insights and visualisations e.g. *Which team won the most games in a season?
 Does the height of a player and their position affect their salary?
 Who scored the most three-pointers?* etc.